qiqika/CarND-Behavioral-Cloning-P3-master_my/README.md

 ![alt text][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to change steer in specific situation.
-These images show what a recovery looks like starting from overlap lane :
+These images show what a recovery looks like starting from center camera,left camera and right camera :

 ![alt text][image3]
 ![alt text][image4]